The-Microservice-Dungeon/decisionlog/_decisions/game-api-draft.md

     *  Response: CommandUUID for the player
     *  (Creates a new Command, that will get delievered to the fitting service)

-API's needed from the game service, that must be provided by the trading- ,robot- and mapservice:
+API's needed from the game service, that must be provided by the trading- and robotservice:
 *   PUT Command/
-    *   Payload: {List of (CommandUUID,PlayerUUID,RobotUUid,command)}
+    *   Payload: {List of (CommandUUID,Commandtype,RobotUUid,command)}
     *   Response: Flag, that commands are recieved

 ## Reasons for the resolution